Airbnb offers free housing to people stranded by Trump's travel ban

 In response, Chesky tweeted: "Not allowing countries or refugees into America is not right, and we must stand with those who are affected."

-Trump's executive order has left many people with legal visas, including refugees, stranded at airports in the U.S. and the Middle East.
+Trump's executive order left many people, including refugees, stranded at airports around the world.

+On Monday, Airbnb launched a support page where people who want to help can list their homes.
+Under the heading "help create a world where anyone can belong anywhere," the company pledged to link up those in need of accommodation with a provider, or subsidize the cost of an Airbnb listing if free housing is not available.

+"Our goal is to provide short term housing assistance to these impacted individuals," a spokesperson said.

 Many Airbnb hosts, such as Andrew Tran in Philadelphia, were quick to offer help.